DSU-Digital-Sound-Design/s-25-dad-492-topics-ai-music/content/projects.md

   - **Time & Envelope Features**: `ac_log_attack_time`, `ac_temporal_centroid`
   - **Rhythm & Pitch Features**: `ac_tempo`, `ac_tonality`, `ac_note_midi`, `ac_note_frequency`
   - **Other Descriptors**: `ac_reverb`, `ac_loop`, `ac_single_event`
-- Save **at least four sounds** that fit your creative vision.
+- Click on the provided link to go to freesound.org and download the sounds for your composition.
 - Observe how changing the filters impacts the types of sounds retrieved.
+- Tip: If you want to find a similar sound, just change one parameter at a time.

 #### **2. Create a Composition**
-- Import the selected sounds into a **DAW** (Reaper, Audacity, BandLab, etc.).
+- Import the selected sounds into a **DAW**.
 - Arrange them into a **one-minute composition** that explores **sound relationships** and **textures**.
 - You may apply **effects** (EQ, reverb, pitch shift, etc.), but focus on using the **original characteristics** of the sounds.